Beastwick18/nyaa/README.md

 request_proxy = "localhost:8118"
 ```

-to your config.
+to the top of your config.
 Replace the value with the IP and port for your proxy.

 ## ⚙️ Configuration